 Program Manager; The Writer's Lounge Podcast & EJIC Coordinator

-Ann McQueen (she/her) is a Playwright living in New Orleans, La.
+Ann McQueen (she/her) is a playwright and creative living in New Orleans, La.
 She studied Communications and Theatre at The University of New Orleans.
-Her debut stage play "Riding Halley’s Comet" opened to rave reviews and opened the doors to explore writing opportunities in several genres including film and poetry.
-With her writing style and non-traditional characters, Ann hopes to give a fresh voice to African-American characters and bridge the gap between audiences of all diverse cultural backgrounds.
+Her debut stage play "Riding Halley’s Comet" opened to rave reviews and has opened doors to explore writing opportunities in several genres including film, poetry and podcasting.
+With her writing style and authentic characters, Ann hopes to give a fresh voice to African-American characters and bridge the gap between audiences of all diverse cultural backgrounds.
 Currently, Ann is creating a collection of works that explores the BIPOC experience in white supremacy culture.

 ILYANETTE MARIE BERNABEL